- 1 Mii amo, Sedona, Arizona

 Rosewood Phuket, Thailand

-On a hillside along the Andaman Sea’s Emerald Bay, Rosewood Phuket opened the doors to its 71 airy villas and pavilions last November.
+On a hillside along the Andaman Sea’s Emerald Bay sits Rosewood Phuket's 71 airy villas and pavilions .
 Centuries-old banyan trees dot the property, which centers around nearly 2,000 feet of pristine beachfront.
-The opening marked the launch of Asaya, Rosewood’s new, all-encompassing wellness program.
+You'll also find Asaya, Rosewood’s new, all-encompassing wellness program.
 In the spa, alternative therapies like reiki and sound therapy take center stage.
 Some treatments, including a salt scrub detox with volcanic clay wrap, last an indulgent four hours.
 For a truly transformative experience, guests can sign up for two-week programs, from high-intensity boot camps to inner peace workshops.

 Amanyara, Turks & Caicos

 A favorite for Caribbean-bound nature lovers, Amanyara enjoys a prime spot on the undeveloped western shores of Providenciales island.
 It’s surrounded by parkland on all sides, including a marine park offshore.
 Surfing, snorkeling, and wildlife-focused eco-hikes are common activities—that is once you manage to leave your lounger along the half-mile of beach.
 The resort’s spa, set amidst mangroves and surrounding a tranquil pond, has an outdoor yoga deck and five open-air pavilions—one for lounging, four for treatments.
 Last year, the resort introduced wellness experiences designed specifically for families.
 Think mother/daughter facials and father/son shiatsu, plus a new line of spa treatments for younger guests.